aws-amplify/docs/docs/lib/storage/fragments/js/list.md

-List keys under a specified prefix, as well as `lastModified` timestamp.
+List keys under a specified path, as well as `lastModified` timestamp.

 ## Public level list